open5e/open5e/source/monsters/tome-of-beasts/G/ghouls/beggar-ghoul.rst

 ghouls spend their entire existence in undeath as this weak strain, at least a few were once stronger ghouls who withered when they were trapped far from sources of flesh.
-Others were exiled from the empire without the resources to fend for themselves.

 Beggar Ghoul
 ~~~~~~~~~~~~